ppoetsma/MxSlackMessage/README.md

 ## Features

-Its features:
+Its features are

-* uses Slack Webhooks
+* uses Slack incoming Webhooks
 * send messages to multiple channels in multiple workspaces
-* create messages with markdown markup, or just plain text
+* create messages with markdown markup or just plain text
 * specify message to be shown in the notification
-* no Java, just a module
+* no Java, just native Mendix

 ## Installation